giovacalle/next-launch-kit/README.md

 We're not superheroes, so we make mistakes!
 If you find any issues in this template, feel free to submit a pull request or open an issue.
 We prefer to keep this project simple with certain packages/features, so any new feature requests will be discussed first.

+> ⚠️ **Note:** This project uses Next.js in [standalone mode](https://nextjs.org/docs/pages/api-reference/config/next-config-js/output#automatically-copying-traced-files) along with a Dockerfile for deployment.
+This allows the application to be containerized and easily deployed in various environments.

 ## Table of contents

 - 🏁 [Next launch kit](#🏁-next-launch-kit)